JJWallis/countries-app-ts/README.md

 }, [])
 ```

-One problem I ran into with my previous React TodoList application, was that synchronously placing my lightTheme object into the theme state would initially render that colour scheme, only to then quickly change to dark-mode if the user had previously selected it.
+One problem I ran into with my previous React TodoList application was that synchronously placing my lightTheme object into the theme state would initially render that colour scheme, only to then quickly change to dark-mode if the user had previously selected it.

 This was of course happening because of the asynchronous nature of `useEffect()`, which I was using to set the theme based on the checkbox's saved state.
-In order to fix this bug, I decided to switch to using the `useLayoutEffect()` hook instead, which would synchronously set the checkbox state as the app first loads, before React would render any of the local JSX to the DOM.
+In order to fix this bug, I decided to switch to using the `useLayoutEffect()` hook, which would synchronously set the checkbox state when that component is first loaded and on every future re-render.

 ```jsx
 const [homepage, setHomepage] = useState(true)